There are now 2 possible online modes for units:

 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Level 3 option in the Political Science and International Relations; Philosophy, Politics and Economics major sequences
+- Level 3 option in the Political Science and International Relations; Philosophy, Politics and Economics; International Cybersecurity major sequences

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) research essay; (2) assignment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) policy brief; (2) research essay; and (3) workshop participation.
 Further information is available in the unit outline.

 - Unit rules